Feel overwhelmed trying to find the right learn-to-read program for your child or student? Look no further because you are on the right place!

 Cons of the Children Learning Reading Program

-- This program is only available online, as a digital download, that you are going to have to print out yourself.
-I do not personally find this a disadvantage, as you get access to the materials straight away, but if you want actual text books, then this program is probably not for you!
+- This program is only available online, as a digital download.
+So you are going to have to print out yourself.
+I do not personally find this a disadvantage, as you get access to the materials straight away, but if you want traditional text books, then this program is probably not for you!

-- I do not consider this program a learning to spell program or a writing program.
+- I do not consider this program a learn-to-spell program or a writing curriculum.
 Even though your child will obviously benefit from the information on this program when it comes learning to write and spell, you will most likely have to reinforce that part with some additional resources.

 But, all in all, this is a very good reading program, and if you follow the process, you can get good results.